 From India, Chandigarh

-Aryan, you just ignore the demand from the company.
-You should not pay a single pie to the company because of two basic reasons:
+Aryan, you should ignore the demand from the company.
+You should not pay a single paisa to the company because of two basic reasons:

-1. A customer service executive is a workman under the Industrial Disputes Act.
+1. A customer service executive is considered a workman under the Industrial Disputes Act.

-2. A workman is not bound to give notice nor pay any compensation/salary in lieu of notice if he wants to quit the employment.
+2. A workman is not required to give notice or pay any compensation/salary in lieu of notice if they wish to quit employment.

-Therefore, even if there is a mention about notice period and payment in lieu of notice, the same will not be maintainable.
-Therefore, just ignore the mail or reply saying that:
+Therefore, even if there is a mention of a notice period and payment in lieu of notice, it is not enforceable.
+You can reply to the company stating:

 From India, Kannur